Chris87Li/project3/README.md

 [![R-CMD-check](https://github.com/Chris87Li/project3/workflows/R-CMD-check/badge.svg)](https://github.com/Chris87Li/project3/actions)
 <!-- badges: end -->

-The goal of project3 is to ...
+The goal of project3 is to demonstrating use of all of these functions using the gapminder data from the gapminder package.

 ## Installation